-American Canoe Association (ACA) Classes for 2014 (IDNR Canoe Schools)
+American Canoe Association (ACA) Classes for 2015 (IDNR Canoe and Kayak Schools)

 For a list of ACA paddling classes Iowa Whitewater Coalition is hosting, go to IWC Paddling Classes.